Having just 117 graduations per year and 6 programs, Music interests few students in Georgia.

 Keep scrolling to see the top universities and colleges in Georgia for Music students.
 Some of the factors included in the ranking methodology are graduate salaries, loan default rates, accreditation, and more.

 Emory University is a good choice for students pursuing a Music degree.
-Music majors from Emory University get a earnings boost of approximately 9.2% over the average earnings of music majors.
+Graduates of the music program make about $39,672 in their early career salary and $63,792 in their mid-career salary.
 The locale of Atlanta, Georgia, is great for individuals who prefer a more tranquil, suburban spot.

 Every student pursuing a degree in Music needs to check out Georgia State University.
 In addition to its bachelor's programs, Georgia State University offers graduate degrees in Music.
 This school has one of the largest student bodies in Georgia.